chriswayg/tor-server/README.md

 ### Run Tor using docker-compose.yml

-Adapt this example `docker-compose.yml` with your settings:
+Adapt this example `docker-compose.yml` with your settings or clone it from [Github](https://github.com/chriswayg/tor-server).
 ```
 version: '2.2'
 services: